superduperfantastic/blog/_posts/2018-05-06-valley-fire-state-park.md

 **Valley of Fire State Park - The Fire Wave**

-We like easy picturesque hikes, and this was definitely one of them.
+We enjoy easy picturesque hikes, and this was definitely one of them.
 The ~1.2 miles in and out are marked by intermittent arrows, first across sand and then across the rocks.
 It was pretty user-friendly for these infrequent hikers.

 {:.center}
 ![Valley of Fire State Park - Fire Wave](https://c1.staticflickr.com/5/4247/34798273126_93d91d2d13.jpg "Valley of Fire State Park - Fire Wave"){:width="49%"} ![Valley of Fire State Park - Fire Wave](https://c1.staticflickr.com/1/829/40114657800_a7aa3d142b.jpg "Valley of Fire State Park - Fire Wave"){:width="49%"}